I remember looking at her intently watching every move she made.

 In fact, she was the only one to come near my car.
 All those people and only one person crossed that highway.

 I think using her as a focal point helped.
-I remember hearing somewhere that if you get hysterical, the medics will knock you out so I stayed super calm.
+I remember years ago hearing my mom saying that if you are ever in an accident, that if you get hysterical, the medics will knock you out so I stayed super calm.
 Well, what can I say?
 I don't like to miss anything.

 This woman was very tall, taller than average.